technoweenie/coffee-resque/README.md

 Next, you'll want to setup a worker to handle these jobs.
-Upon completion of the job invoke the passed callback with a result, if a result was produced by the job, or an error if an error was encountered.
-An empty arg list passed to the callback indicates successful completion of the job.
+Upon completion of the job invoke the passed callback with a result, if a result was produced by the job, or an Error if an error was encountered.
+If an Error instance is received, resque fails the job, in all other cases it assumes the job was successfully.
 The callback is important as it notifies resque that the worker has completed the current job and is ready for another.
 Neglecting to invoke the callback will result in worker starvation.

     // implement your job functions.
     var myJobs = {
-      add: function(a, b, callback) { callback(null, a + b); }
+      add: function(a, b, callback) { callback(a + b); },
+      succeed: function(arg, callback) { callback(); },
+      fail: function(arg, callback) { callback(new Error('fail')); }
     }

     // setup a worker